 - Enhancement: Improved the layout of the demo video on the profiles page.

 - Enhancement: Added a count to the profiles and lists screen to indicate how many are set up.
 Also showed on drop-down which of the profiles/lists are not defined.

 - Enhancement: Changes made to add compatibility with a3 lazy load.

 - Enhancement: Removed the caching – it created the output up to 3 times quicker but when that’s 0.005 seconds it’s not worth the hassle that comes with it.
-I started making performance improvements to compensate then realised it was such a big change that it would be best spun off as it’s own seperate update – version 4.2.
+I started making performance improvements to compensate then realized it was such a big change that it would be best spun off as it’s own separate update – version 4.2.
 Look out for it.